 His tone was so obviously shocked and disbelieving that it immediately put me on the defensive.
 "What, I can't like someone now?"
 I asked angrily.

 Jolene instantly squealed and I regretted my foolish words.
 "So you do like her!" she cried happily.
 "Oh my god, Ian finally actually likes somebody!"

 By now Dylan was grinning as well.
-"Man," he said with his Cheshire cat in place, "I never thought I'd see the day when Ian actually develops 'feelings'."
+"Man," he said with his Cheshire cat smile in place, "I never thought I'd see the day when Ian actually develops 'feelings'."